75-Hard-Student-Edition/75-student-readthedocs/docs/source/App Flow and Features.rst

 *******************

 Users can access the **Mindfulness** page to practice guided breathing exercises.

-Features a timer widget with controls:

-- Start

-- Stop

-- Restart

 Designed to help users engage in short mindful breaks during their routine.
+This features a timer widget with options to Start, Stop, and Restart.